enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-04-25_normalization.typ

 == Lévy/Beta-Optimality

 When normalizing lambda calculus terms via a traditional term-rewriting system, one might duplicate an unnormalized term, thereby duplicating the amount of work required to further reach the fully normalized term.
-Jean-Jacques Lévy defined a "minimum" number of beta-reductions required to normalize any lambda calculus term in his 1978 PhD thesis, #link("https://pauillac.inria.fr/~levy/pubs/78phd.pdf")[Réductions correctes et optimales dans le lambda calcul].
-His definition of a minimum was essentially the number of unique beta-reductions required to normalize the term.
+Jean-Jacques Lévy defined a "minimum" number of beta-reductions required to normalize any lambda calculus term in his 1978 PhD thesis,
+#link("https://pauillac.inria.fr/~levy/pubs/78phd.pdf")[Réductions correctes et optimales dans le lambda calcul].
+His definition of a minimum was essentially the number of unique beta-reductions that _can_ appear when normalizing a term.
 Duplicated reducible expressions (unnormalized beta-reductions) are not double counted.
 It is against this minimum that one can compare different lambda calculus reduction techniques. *With respect to Lévy's definition of the minimum number of beta-reductions, the reduction of lambda calculus terms via interaction nets with the above encoding is optimal*.

 The beta-optimality of interaction nets is owed to the fact that abstractions are duplicated _incrementally_.
 If one looks closely at the interaction net reduction of an abstraction being duplicated, they will notice that the